-Specifically, this "servant" teaching leads us to reject having popes, cardinals, bishops, and even clergy as a first-class form of Christian.
+Specifically, this "servant" teaching leads us to reject having popes, cardinals, bishops, and even clergy.
 It is true that Christians have rationalized that such power positions can also be servant positions, and there have indeed been a few popes and many clergy who have been "servants"-even "slaves of all humanity."
-(Perhaps Pope Francis is trying.
-And Martin Luther King Jr. was surely both clergy-person and servant.)
+(Perhaps Pope Francis is trying, and surely, Martin Luther King Jr. was both clergy-person and servant.)
 We certainly do not want to discourage Christian practitioners from aspiring to take on the various power roles in society or in Christian community.
 And since we still live in a hierarchically structured world, we need not harbor objections to having Christian "servants" in the roles of president, congressperson, governor, CEO, clergy, bishop, and yes even pope.

 But, as we project our imaginations toward a viable and vital future Christianity (as well as a viable and vital restructuring of humanity), we need to oppose strongly putting near absolute power in the hands of "the few" who then allocated power downward to the virtually powerless at the bottom of the pyramid.
-The social pyramid, a 6000-year old structure, is now under requirement to be phased out.
-A vastly different direction for the future needs to be realized among the members of Christian communities who thereby lead the way for entire societies on planet Earth.
+The social pyramid, a 6000-year old structure, is now being phased out and replaced by thoroughgoing democratic patterns.
+This same vastly different direction for the future also needs to be realized among the members of Christian communities, who thereby lead the way for entire societies on planet Earth.
 As H. Richard Niebuhr stated so clearly, the true church is called to be a social pioneer for the world at large.

-So what Cox refers to as the "top-heavy edifice" of the churches does need to be ended-this is already happening in membership losses, and loss of revolutionary power through both irrelevance and over-accommodation.
+So what Cox refers to as the "top-heavy edifice" of the churches does need to be ended.
 Hierarchy is part of Christendom's obsolescence.
 A fully realized third-period Christianity, will have no popes, infallible or otherwise.
-Likewise, there will be no clergy, monks, or nuns as firstclass Christians alongside a second-class laity who simply take their nurture and instruction from these first-class Christians.
-Each Christian will be expected to answer the call to first-class Christian intensity, a total call to the full ministry of serving the awakenment of and the justice for the future of all human beings.
+Likewise, there will be no clergy, monks, or nuns as first-class Christians alongside a second-class laity who simply take their nurture and instruction from these first-class Christians.
+Each Christian will be expected to answer the call to first-class Christian intensity, a total call to the full ministry of serving the awakenment of all persons and justice in the fabrics of all human societies.

-We will surely have leaders who manifest unusual Spirit maturity, and they will be valued, celebrated, and supported for the service they will provide to the rest of us.
-But no one will play the role of "Your Holiness," or "Father" or "Mother," in the sense of being a separate class of Christians or humans.
-Whether this means that every Christian is clergy or every Christian is laity may not matter, for both of these terms will be simply relegated to a past period of Christian practice.
-If "being the religious" means a full commitment to a religious practice and to spirit realization, then every Christian will be "the religious."
+We will surely have Christian leaders who manifest unusual Spirit maturity, and they will be valued, celebrated, and supported for the services they will provide to the rest of us.
+But no one will play the role of "Your Holiness," or "Father" or "Mother," in the sense of being a separate class of Christians.
+Whether this means that every Christian is clergy or every Christian is laity does not matter, for both of these terms, "clergy" and "laity" will be simply relegated to a past period of Christian practice.
+If "being the religious" means a full commitment to a religious practice and to spirit realization, then every Christian will be "the religious," not just monks and nuns.
 Neither celibacy nor a special garb will be required.
-These third period "religious" will most often be incognito, secret catalyzers of authenticity and justice for all persons and societies.
+These third period "religious" ones will most often be incognito, secret catalyzers of authenticity and justice for all persons and societies.